Deported to Pakistan: Does death await Ahmadis? | DW | 16.03.2021

 Back in Pakistan, they say, their lives would be in danger.

-The Ahmad family are members of the Ahmadiyya Muslim religious community, a movement that originated in British India in the nineteenth century.
+The Ahmad family are members of the Ahmadiyya Muslim religious community, a movement that originated in British India in the 19th century.

 The adherents of the movement referred to as Ahmadis, follow the Islamic scriptures.
 But they also believe their movement's founder, Mirza Ghulam Ahmad, was a messiah.
 Many Muslims, therefore, regard the Ahmadiyya teachings as heresy.